fanfanyjs/DSND-Starbucks-Marketing/README.md

 Thanks to Udacity and Starbucks for preparing the data and structuring this piece of assignment.

 Several papers and blogs that I have come across have also inspired my approach towards this problem.
+[1] Gordon, B. R., Zettelmeyer, F., Bhargava, N., & Chapsky, D. (2017).
+A Comparison of Approaches to Advertising Measurement: Evidence from Big Field Experiments at Facebook.
+SSRN Electronic Journal. doi: 10.2139/ssrn.3033144
+[2] Gelman, A., & Hill, J. (n.d.).
+Causal inference using regression on the treatment variable.
+Data Analysis Using Regression and Multilevel/Hierarchical Models, 167–198. doi: 10.1017/cbo9780511790942.012